Comparing ESG Ratings Agencies: MSCI, Morningstar, Bloomberg, LSEG and More

 ISS

-Founded in 1985, the Institutional Shareholder Services group of companies (ISS) launched their proprietary ESG score in 1993 and recently launched its Regulatory Sustainable Investment solution as well.
+Founded in 1985, the Institutional Shareholder Services group of companies (ISS) launched their proprietary ESG score in 1993 and recently launched their Regulatory Sustainable Investment solution.

-ESG data and performance ratings are generated by the ISS ESG corporate rating.
-According to ISS, firms are evaluated against a predetermined list of general ESG themes as well as additional industry-specific subjects.
-They consider material sustainability risks as well as negative effects on society and the environment as part of their ESG rating framework.
-Out of 700 indicators, ISS ESG uses about 100 social, environmental, and governance-related indicators for each rating, and assigns scores for important metrics like employee concerns, supply chain management, business ethics, corporate governance, environmental management, eco-efficiency, and others.
+ESG data and ratings are generated by the ISS ESG corporate rating.
+According to ISS, companies are assessed against a predefined list of general ESG themes and additional industry specific topics.
+They consider material sustainability risks and negative impact on society and environment as part of their ESG rating framework.
+Out of 700 indicators, ISS ESG uses around 100 social, environmental and governance related indicators for each rating and scores for key metrics like employee concerns, supply chain management, business ethics, corporate governance, environmental management, eco-efficiency and others.

 The ISS ESG Rating also incorporates GRI, SASB, and TCFD standards into their methodology, and generates disclosure scores.